 Garry West

-Garry West was previously the Northern Regional Joint Regional Planning Panel chairman and member of the NSW Planning Assessment Commission.
-These roles have required the provision of advice and the determination of State and Regional significant projects.
-During the past decade, Mr West has chaired several CCCs and undertaken land use planning reviews.
-He served as an elected Member and Minister in the NSW Parliament for 20 years before retiring to take up a role in corporate affairs in an international company.
+Garry was previously the Northern Regional Joint Regional Planning Panel chairman and member of the NSW Planning Assessment Commission.
+These roles have required the provision of advice and the determination of state and regional significant projects.
+During the past decade, Garry has chaired several Community Consultative Committees and undertaken land use planning reviews.
+He served as an elected Member and Minister in the NSW Parliament for 20 years before retiring to take up a role in corporate affairs for an international company.

 Peter Whelan

-Peter Whelan is a highly experienced community relations practitioner who has worked on large consultation projects for local, regional and state governments, to create productive conversations with the different communities that may be affected.
+Peter is a highly experienced community relations practitioner who has worked on large consultation projects for local, regional and state governments, creating productive conversations with affected communities.
 He has a solid understanding of urban planning and infrastructure delivery, community and stakeholder engagement, and a strong commitment to working collaboratively with stakeholders to establish a genuine relationship with the communities in which projects are delivered.
 Some of the projects Peter has been involved with include the CBD and South East Light Rail, Sydney Intermodal Terminal Alliance (Moorebank), the Pacific Highway upgrade, the South West Rail Link and the Northern Sydney Freight Corridor.

 Denise Wilson

-Denise Wilson is a well-regarded, highly experienced facilitator and mediation practitioner.
+Denise is a well-regarded, highly experienced facilitator and mediation practitioner.

-Denise is recognised for her ability to resolve disputes and negotiate appropriate solutions for contentious issues on complex projects and is well regarded for her interpersonal clarity and consistency, her ability to lead, motivate and influence others.
+Denise is recognised for her ability to resolve disputes and negotiate appropriate solutions for contentious issues on complex projects and is well regarded for her interpersonal clarity and consistency, ability to lead, motivate and influence others.
 As a planner and communication professional, Denise understands the planning process, the construction process and communication needs in dynamic and sensitive environments.
-Denise is regionally based in Northern NSW.